Offered in partnership with The Expanding Light Retreat

 Ananda is known for its expertise in meditation, and for almost 50 years we’ve been training teachers in techniques grounded in the highest yogic practices of India, as brought to the West by Paramhansa Yogananda.
 We’re thrilled that distance education has matured to the extent that we can now offer this professional training online in a way that meets our high training standards.
 From personalized training to post-training support, we help you in every way to become the teacher you truly want to be.

 Want to share meditation with others, but don’t have the time or resources to come to Ananda for in-person teacher training?
 Then there’s good news for you: we have an online training option.
-Join our free introductory webinar to find out more.
-There will be ample time for questions and answers.
+Please join our free introduction to learn more about this opportunity.

 Here are some of the topics we’ll cover:

 - In-depth practice and teaching of a classical meditation technique.

 - How to teach any student—whether s/he seeks stress reduction, or spiritual connection, or anything in-between.
 There’s always a way.

 - How to engage the heart for deeper meditation.

 - How to help each student find his or her best sitting position for meditation.

 - Techniques to enhance meditation: breathwork, energizing practices, chanting, affirmation, visualization.

 - Helpful ways to bring individual creativity to classical meditation.